ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 In a plain old synchrounous iterator, the order of code being executed and results being yielded after a `next()` call is trivial.
 In most cases, you can basically treat it all as one atomic step.
 However, in async iterators, this is not the case.

 I initially assumed that yield statements acted like a block.
-I.e. code is executed greedliy until it reaches a yield statement, the iterator waits until `next()` is called, before immediatly returning the result.
-In reality, async iterators don't execute any code at all until `next()` is called, at which point all code up to the first yield statement is executed before returning the result.
+I.e. code is executed greedliy until it reaches a yield statement, the iterator waits until `next()` is called, before immediatly returning the result once it is.
+In reality, async iterators don't execute any code at all until `next()` is called.
+At which point, all code up to the first yield statement is executed before returning the result.

 Here is an example to illustrate this behaviour: